 Travis Park, PhD

-Dr. Park was born and raised on a crop and livestock farm in Indiana.
+Dr. Park was born and raised on a hay, row crop, and livestock farm in Indiana.
 Travis understands that working in agriculture is “pleasant as well as challenging.”
 Growing up in Trafalgar, Indiana, Travis was active in 4-H and FFA throughout high school and served as the 1992-93 National FFA President.
 Travis earned his BS and MS from Purdue University in agricultural education.
 While in college, he was active with FarmHouse International Fraternity, Ag Council, Ag Ambassadors, and Mortar Board.
 Upon graduation, he was named the 1996 G. A. Ross Award winner, which recognizes the outstanding male student in the graduating class.

 After graduating from Purdue, Travis taught agriculture at Tri-County High School in Wolcott, Indiana, for 5.5 years.
 He married Lacy, and the couple moved to Gainesville, Florida, to enroll at the University of Florida where Travis earned his Ph.D. in 2005.